Thinking of designing your YouTube channel art? Here are the banner dimensions and size guidelines you can use as benchmarks.

 Ultimately your channel’s banner image is just a branding tool.
 Coupling it with engaging videos and a cohesive video marketing strategy can only persuade your channel page visitors to subscribe.

-I recommend you to check out my article with YouTube banner templates and ideas next.
+I recommend you to check out the article on YouTube banner templates and ideas next.